Banking Regulation 2025

 Regulators Responsible for Supervising Banks

 The RBI is the central bank of India and the primary regulatory authority for supervising banks.
-The RBI has wide-ranging powers which include prescribing prudential norms, laying down requirements for setting up and licensing banks (including branches of foreign banks in India), corporate governance related norms, among others.
+The RBI has wide-ranging powers which include prescribing prudential norms, laying down requirements for setting up and licensing banks (including branches of foreign banks in India) and corporate governance-related norms, among others.

 India has several other financial sector regulators, including:

-• the Securities Exchange Board of India (SEBI), which is the regulatory authority for the securities market in India;
+• the Securities Exchange Board of India (the “SEBI”), which is the regulatory authority for the securities market in India;

-• the Insurance Regulatory and Development Authority of India (IRDAI), which is the regulatory authority for the insurance sector; and
+• the Insurance Regulatory and Development Authority of India (the “IRDAI”), which is the regulatory authority for the insurance sector; and

-• the Insolvency and Bankruptcy Board of India, which regulates the insolvency and bankruptcy regime under the Insolvency and Bankruptcy Code (IBC).
+• the Insolvency and Bankruptcy Board of India, which regulates the insolvency and bankruptcy regime under the IBC.

 Broadly, the types of licences can be split into two categories: